List of human positions: Basic positions

 While not moving, a human is usually in one of the following basic positions:

-All-fours
+All fours

+Young man on all fours in shallow water.

 This is the static form of crawling which is a form of locomotion instinctive in very young children.
-It was a commonly used childbirth position in both Western and non-Western cultures, in which context it is known as the Gaskin Maneuver.
-This position is sometimes viewed as sexually explicit due to its association with sexual initiation or availability.
+It is a commonly used childbirth position in both Western and non-Western cultures, in which context it is known as the Gaskin Maneuver.

+This position is sometimes viewed as sexually explicit due to its association with sexual initiative or availability.

 Kneeling

 Inner two vertical kneeling.
 Outer two squatting/kneeling.

 Kneeling is a basic human position where one or both knees touch the ground.
 It is used as a resting position, during childbirth and as an expression of reverence and submission.
 While kneeling, the angle between the legs can vary from zero to widely splayed out, flexibility permitting.
 It is common to kneel with one leg and squat with the other leg.

 While kneeling, the thighs and upper body can be at various angles in particular: